 Apple has a couple of personalized playlists that update weekly.
 The first is New Music Mix.
 It’s similar to Discover Weekly, but not as good.
 The Favorite Mix is a collection of songs you’ve favorited.
 Chill Mix is similar to your New Music Mix, but with more relaxing songs.
 It’s not that they are bad, but it’s just that Spotify’s are so spot on.
 This conclusion is obviously personal to me, and you may feel differently.
 All I know is that Spotify seems to recommend new music that I end up saving to my library more than Apple does.

 There is no wrong answer.
 I think both services are amazing, and it’s going to come down to a few things.
+I’ve spent a lot of time with both services, and it’s hard to look at Apple Music vs Spotify and pick a clear winner.
+It’s just going to depend on your circumstances.

 Do you want Apple Watch support?
 Do you want a native Apple TV app?
 Do you have/plan to buy a HomePod?
 If you answered yes to any of those, go with Apple Music.